 Fresh ceps can be eaten raw (this is not true of most mushrooms), or sliced and fried in butter and garlic; lovely, slippery, served on toast with a rasher of crisped bacon.
 A mushroom risotto can be transformed into something truly special by the addition of a few ceps.
 They can also be pickled.
 My favourite way to deal with a good harvest is to dry them.
 This concentrates the flavour, renders them safe for long-term storage, and yields an ingredient that can be used to add a deep and uniquely savoury flavour to all kinds of dishes.

 To dry your mushrooms, brush and wipe them clean, and then cut into slices about 1cm thick.
 If you have any older specimens in your haul, check for maggots.
 I also find that older examples of some boletes, such as the bay bolete, need to have their pores removed, as they can be slimy; simply peel them away and compost them.
 Place the sliced mushrooms on wire racks, so the air may circulate around them, and put them in the oven on its lowest setting, with the door cracked open, for a few hours until they are completely dried out.
-Alternatively they can be dried above a radiator or, as I do, in front of a fire.
+Alternatively they can be dried above a radiator, in front of a fire, or in a dehydrator.
 The dried fungi can then be safely stored in air-tight containers for a year or so (do discard them if they develop any mould).

 You can, of course, buy dried ceps from a delicatessen or grocer, but I do encourage you to get out in the wilds and find your own.

 Ingredients (serves 4).

 4 small handfuls green beans, cooked al dente